hyperspy/hyperspy/docs/users/eelslab_tutorials.rst

     s.plot_independent_components_maps()

-Example 2: Better SNR -> Better ICA
+Tutorial 2: Better SNR -> Better ICA
 -----------------------------------
 For this example we will use the file `CL2_eelslab.nc` that contains a simulated EELS SI.

 The SI is identical to the former one, but with higher SNR.
-Do the full treatment as in :ref:`example1-label` to see the improvement in the ICA result.
+Do the full treatment as in :ref:`example1-label`.
+Is the ICA result any better?

+Now you can try to use second order differentation to perform the ICA by looking at the `independent_components_analysis` method documentation.

+.. _tutorial3-label:
-Example 3: Correcting energy instabilities
+Tutorial 3: Correcting energy instabilities
 ------------------------------------------
+Real data (unlike simulated ones) use to suffer from energy instabilities.
+In this tutorial we will see how to partially correct its effect by aligning the SI using an spectral feature that is known to be fixed in energy, ideally the zero loss peak (ZLP).

-For this example we will use the file `CL3_eelslab.nc` that contains a simulated EELS SI.
+For this example we will use the files `CL3_eelslab.nc` and `LL3_eelslab.nc` that contais a simulated EELS SIs.

 The SI is identical to `CL1_eelslab.nc`, but it suffers from poor energy stability.